graezykev/ts-eslint-standard-js/README.md

-# A Guide for Configuring TypeScript + ESLint to Adhere to Standard JS Style, integrating with React + React Hooks Plugins, feat.
-VS Code Tips and Automatic Formatting
+# # A Guide for Configuring TypeScript + ESLint to Adhere to Standard JS Style, integrating with VS Code Tips and Automatic Formatting, feat.
+React + React Hooks Plugins

 **Use [JavaScript Standard Style](https://standardjs.com/) in ESLint, to lint & format TypeScript**